 Piriformis syndrome is defined as a condition in which your piriformis muscle spasms and causes pain in your buttock.
 This spasming may also aggravate a nearby sciatic nerve root, which in turn sends sciatica-like symptoms racing down your large sciatic nerve.

 There are a number of possible reasons your piriformis muscle may spasm, including:

-- Irritation of your piriformis muscle or your sacroiliac joint
+- The irritation of your piriformis muscle or your sacroiliac joint

-- An injury may cause your piriformis muscle to tighten
+- An injury that causes your piriformis muscle to tighten

-- An injury may cause your piriformis muscle to swell
+- An injury that causes your piriformis muscle to swell

 - Bleeding in the area around your piriformis muscle